Join Us

 Oxoniensia

 • The OAHS journal Oxoniensia is available online.
 It is one of the foremost archaeological, architectural, and local history journals in the country.
 It includes excavation reports, surveys of buildings and standing structures, and articles on the history and topography of Oxford and Oxfordshire.
-Volume 88 (2023) will be available ONLINE to all OAHS members early in 2024.
-All volumes up to 2017 are freely available to everyone and there is a full text search facility.
+Volume 89 (2024) is available ONLINE to all OAHS members.
+All volumes up to 2019 are freely available to everyone and there is a full text search facility.

 Go to Oxoniensia site